NullixAT/framelix-docs/docs/storables/basics.md

 Also in this method, we add a unique index to `email` with `$selfStorableSchema->addIndex()` - This method accept multiple property names for multiple column indexes and all most common index types.

-## Updating / Creating your database structure

-As we said in the beginning, this is all automatically managed by the system.
-You can either call `php modules/Framelix/console.php` from the command-line, with `updateDatabaseSafe` and/or `updateDatabaseUnsafe` - Or you can log in into the backend and goto `Developer options -> Update database`.

-The database update always split the queries into `safe` and `unsafe` ones.

-`safe` queries only add new tables, columns and indexes.
-You can execute them at any time, they don't modify any existing data in your database.

-`unsafe` queries do risky things like changing/deleting columns, indexes and datatypes if required.
-This can result in data-loss, due to deletion or data-type migration for example from string to int.
-Always `triple` check the queries before you execute them, having a database backup is even better.

 ## Inheritance and make a class a storable

 To make a storable, you have to extend your class at least from `Storable` or `StorableExtended`. `Storable` just